PowerShellCrack/PSAVDDeploymentToolkit/README.md

 This toolkit originated from the [PSAIBDeploymentToolkit](https://github.com/PowerShellCrack/PSAIBDeploymentToolkit).
 I am also developing that, however I needed to develop a way to manage applications in an "offline" manor.
 This Toolkit does not use AIB instead it uses scripts that build images using the remote Powershell command invoked in a Azure VM.
 This can support both Azure IL5 and IL6.

-The structure is similar to MDT's and each defined "sequenced" process is within the _Control_ folder and each "sequence" contains an **aib.json** file.
+The structure is similar to MDT's and each defined "sequenced" process is within the _Control_ folder and each "sequence" contains a **sequence.json** file.
 This file is not a schema that follows the Azure Image builder schema, however with this file in conjunction with a basic template file (within the _Template_ folder), the _Applications\applications.json_ will **build and capture** a reference image for AVD consumption.

-## NOTES
-I am working to merge this toolkit with my AIB toolkit allowing it to support both methods.
+> NOTE: I am working to merge this toolkit with my AIB toolkit allowing it to support both methods.

 ## Prereqs